JamesDaniel/server-scripts/README.md

 # Server Scripts

 These scripts are to be used to automate the setup of an ubuntu 16 server on digitalocean.com.
+From start to finish it should take no longer than 15 minutes to run through this setup.

 ## Scripts